JaebeomKang/HTD_BSRNN_vocal/README.md

 **[Figure.
 3]** Block diagram of Conv-TasNet.

 To overcome LSTM’s long temporal dependencies problem, there is an improved model called Conv-TasNet [26], which is improved by using stacked 1-D dilated convolutional blocks including skip-connection.
 They achieved a better performance with a smaller model size and lower computational complexity.
-By doing so, it can handle low-power and low-latency MSS.
+By doing so, it can achieve the low-power and low-latency MSS.
 However, it has the problem that artifacts are relatively severe when using relatively short segments.

 #### 2.3.2.
 Wave-U-Net